Fallout 4 mods are available for Xbox One and PlayStation 4 there are a number of mods we think you should try out on Xbox One and PS4 right now.

 Once you get the latest Fallout 4 updates installed, you can head to the Mods section in the main menu and peruse through a large catalog of official modifications that can change your game in a number of different ways.

-From new weapons to small tweaks, the Fallout 4 mod marketplace is full of options for Microsoft’s Xbox One.
+From new weapons to small tweaks, the Fallout 4 mod marketplace is full of options for your console of choice.

-We want to help narrow things down for you as we highlight a few Fallout 4 mods we think Xbox One owners need to try right now.
+We want to help narrow things down for you as we highlight a few Fallout 4 mods we think Xbox One owners, and PS4 owners, need to try right now.

-This list will continue to grow in the days ahead so keep an eye out for regular updates.
+That said, there are some amazing Fallout 4 mods for both platforms and this list will surely continue to grow in the days ahead so keep an eye out for regular updates.

 keyNuker creates a key ring in your inventory that hides keys and passwords.
 With it installed, your MISC tab in on your Pip-Boy is going to be a lot more manageable, particularly if you're deep into the game with tons and tons of items listed.